linkerd/website/linkerd.io/content/gsoc.md

 ## Auto-Update

 Linkerd has frequent updates and keeping up with the weekly edge releases can be difficult.
-This project involves building an Kubernetes operator that can observe the version-check API, auto-update the control plane and replace the Linkerd data plane proxies with the correct version.
+This project involves building a Kubernetes operator that can observe the version-check API, auto-update the control plane and replace the Linkerd data plane proxies with the correct version.